rschoon/simplerouter/docs/index.rst

 If try_slashes is passed to the ``Router`` initializer, then the ``Router`` object will attempt to determine if a failed request would have instead succeeded if the trailing slash on the url had instead been omitted or provided.
-If it is determined that this is the case, then a temporary rederict response will be returned.
+If an alternate matching route is found, then a HTTP temporary redirect response will be returned that will tell the user's browser to use the correct URL.

 .. code-block:: python